mozilla/sccache/README.md

 ---------------

 ### Local
 Sccache defaults to using local disk storage.
 You can set the `SCCACHE_DIR` environment variable to change the disk cache location.
 By default it will use a sensible location for the current platform: `~/.cache/sccache` on Linux, `%LOCALAPPDATA%\Mozilla\sccache` on Windows, and `~/Library/Caches/Mozilla.sccache` on MacOS.
 To limit the cache size set `SCCACHE_CACHE_SIZE`, for example `SCCACHE_CACHE_SIZE="1G"`.
-The default value is 10 Gigabyte.
+The default value is 10 Gigabytes.

 ### S3
 If you want to use S3 storage for the sccache cache, you need to set the `SCCACHE_BUCKET` environment variable to the name of the S3 bucket to use.